YIZHUSTC/InsightDE/README.md

 ## Architecture
 ![image](https://raw.githubusercontent.com/YIZHUSTC/InsightDE/master/architecture.png)
 This is a lambda architecture that consists of both batch processing and streaming processing.<br><br>
-Spark: aggregation, filtration, profiling for the baseline of traffic volume patterns and training a linear regression model for each sensor based on features such as location, road type, traffic direction and traffic volume pattern within past 24 hours.
-The processed data is stored in PostgreSQL with geolocation, and the regression model is stored in S3.<br><br>
+**Spark**: aggregation, filtration, profiling for the baseline of traffic volume patterns and training a linear regression model for each sensor based on features such as location, road type, traffic direction and traffic volume pattern within past 24 hours.
+The processed data is stored in PostgreSQL with geolocation, and the regression model is stored in S3.<br>
+Machine learning model: supervised learning with linear regression model consists of 177 features:<br>
+Categorical features: month, day of month, day of week, traffic direction, state, road type, lanes ⇒ convert to vector<br>
+Numeric features: traffic volume pattern in past 24 hours ⇒ log transformation<br>
+Label: traffic volume at a specific hour<br>
+LinearRegressionWithSGD.train(data, iterations=50, step=0.1, intercept=True)
+<br><br>
-Kafka: ingestion and production of simulated real-time data based on the historical data pattern.<br><br>
+**Kafka**: ingestion and production of simulated real-time data based on the historical data pattern.<br><br>
-Spark Streaming: consuption of simulated real-time data, comparison of current (real-time) data with historical average data and preliminarily labeling current traffic volume and prediction of traffic volume for next hour based on attributes of sensor and traffic volume pattern within past 24 hours with the trained model.
+**Spark Streaming**: consuption of simulated real-time data, comparison of current (real-time) data with historical average data and preliminarily labeling current traffic volume and prediction of traffic volume for next hour based on attributes of sensor and traffic volume pattern within past 24 hours with the trained model.
 The real-time data is stored in another table in PostgreSQL with geolocations.<br><br>
-Flask: Presentation of real-time traffic situation on the map where the high traffic volume is and response of user geolocation query from nearest sensor.
+**Flask**: Presentation of real-time traffic situation on the map where the high traffic volume is and response of user geolocation query from nearest sensor.
+## Cluster Configurations
+Spark cluster: 4 m4.large instance 8G memory, 100G disk Ubuntu 16<br>
+Kafka cluster: 4 m4.large instance 8G memory, 100G disk Ubuntu 16<br>
+Spark Streaming cluster: 4 m4.large instance 8G memory, 100G disk Ubuntu 16<br>
+PostgreSQL cluster: 2 m4.large instance 8G memory, 100G disk Ubuntu 16
 ## Demo
 [Live demo](http://54.148.44.73:5000/) (future availability is not guaranteed).<br>
 No live demo since EC2 instances were terminated!<br>